rgayler/VSA_2020_presentation/README.md

     these
     [instructions](https://happygitwithr.com/new-github-first.html#new-rstudio-project-via-git-clone).

+4. Add file `.gitattributes` with the following contents so that Rmarkdown files are recognised as `R` by GitHub.
+    ``# Get GitHub to reclassify `.Rmd` files as R``
+    `*.Rmd linguist-language=R`

-4. Create a `figs` subdirectory of the new project to contain figures (which will be copied from past projects).
+5. Create a `figs` subdirectory of the new project to contain figures (which will be copied from past projects).

-5. Guard against leaking credentials to GitHub.
+6. Guard against leaking credentials to GitHub.
 This only needs to be done once per user/computer but does no harm to be repeated for each new project.
     `usethis::git_vaccinate()`

-6. Activate `renv` package tracking.
+7. Activate `renv` package tracking.
     `renv::init()`
     This starts the project with an empty library, so all the infrastructure will have to be installed as it is first used.
 You will use `renv::install()` a lot, in particular, you will have to install `usethis` into the project.

-7. Install `usethis` to the project and mark the project as using `usethis` (updates the project-specific `.Rprofile`).
+8. Install `usethis` to the project and mark the project as using `usethis` (updates the project-specific `.Rprofile`).
     `renv::install("usethis")`
     `usethis::use_usethis()`

-8. This presentation document requires the `binb` package to enable rendering the output as a PDF presentation.
+9. This presentation document requires the `binb` package to enable rendering the output as a PDF presentation.
 The document uses the `binb` metropolis template.
 This requires a variety of LaTeX tools and fonts to be installed, in addition to the rmarkdown and knitr